 Alabama Butterfly Atlas

-Butterfly: Wingspan: 1¼ - 1½ inches (3.2 - 4.1 cm).
-A small yellow butterfly with black wingtips and a black bar along the lower margin of the forewings.
-In females, this bar is faint or almost absent.
-The upperside of the hindwing usually has a black band around the outside margin.
-Females are typically lighter than males and are sometimes almost white.
-This species also exhibits considerable seasonal variation.
-Summer/wet season butterflies are generally paler and smaller.
-Winter/dry season individuals display brick-red scaling on their wings.
-Barred Yellows exhibit so many different markings and color forms that respected lepidopterist/author Rick Cech suggests “Variable Sulphur” as a more appropriate name.
+Butterfly: Wingspan: 1¼ - 1½ inches (3.2 - 4.1 cm) UPPER SURFACE (dorsal) Yellow; black wingtips and a black bar along lower margin of forewings.
+In females, bar faint or almost absent.
+UNDER SURFACE (ventral) Hindwing usually has black band around outside margin.
+Females typically lighter than males; sometimes almost white.

 ID Tip: Black bar on lower edge of dorsal (upper surface) forewing.
 Bottom of hindwing is angled rather than rounded.

-Egg: Pale, spindle-shaped eggs are deposited singly on host plant.
+Egg: Pale, spindle shaped.
+Deposited singly on host plant.

-Caterpillar: Caterpillars are green with narrow, white side stripes and very short hairs.
+Caterpillar: Green with narrow, white side stripes and very short hairs.
+Head green.

 Distribution and Abundance